« View All Posts

 A bunk heater is powered by a small turbine engine.
 The heater grabs fuel from the tank via a small fuel line.
 Priming it with warm fuel is crucial for a hassle-free winter.
 Otherwise, you’ll be trying to warm the fuel line with cold fuel.

-5. Warm Clothes
+5. Fill Your Truck with Warm Clothes

 In addition to preparing your semi-truck, you should also prepare yourself for the cold winter months.
 We can’t predict when trucks are going to break down and we all know how unpredictable weather can be — try as meteorologists might to predict it.
 So you never know when your truck is going to break down and leave you stranded on the side of the road waiting for a tow.